All Episodes

 We are the United States of America for a reason.

-We are a capitalist country with free markets, and we've got regulations and restrictions compared to the rest of the world, we have a pretty free market other than when Congress gets involved in in a in ways.
+We are a capitalist country with free markets, and we've got regulations and restrictions compared to the rest of the world.

-We this this freedom and this sense the the essence of being an American is that today is a great day and tomorrow can be even better and will be.
+This freedom and this sense, the essence of being an American is that today is a great day and tomorrow can be even better and will be.

-This is why the Democrats are not gonna go anywhere with their doom and gloom negativism, the salad days of America are behind us.
+This is why the Democrats are not going to go anywhere with their doom and gloom, negativism, the salad days of America are behind us.

 Every day in America is a better day than the day before.